AlexZeDim/alexzedim/README.md

 I am a back-end node.js dev but I'm also capable of doing some front-end staff via SSR framework of React, called Next.js.

+Most of my open source projects are relevant with World of Warcraft, so if you are looking for any advice or just want to contact me use Discord: `AlexZeDim#2645`

 You may also find me on: [StackOverflow](https://stackoverflow.com/users/7475615/alexzedim)

 ![AlexZeDim's github stats](https://github-readme-stats.vercel.app/api?username=alexzedim&count_private=true)